 - Distances labeled between junctions and/or features

-- Family friendly and early season hikes labeled
+- Family friendly, early season, and accessible hikes labeled

 - Topographic lines help determine elevation change